 Administration of the Educator Retooling Conditional Loan has transferred to the Washington Student Achievement Council.
 PESB no longer accepts applications for conditional loans.
 Please visit their website for conditional loan details or contact firstname.lastname@example.org for questions.

-The educator retooling conditional loan scholarship provides financial support to Washington State certified educators looking to add a shortage area teaching endorsement.
+The educator retooling conditional loan provides financial support to Washington State certified educators looking to add a shortage area teaching endorsement.